Free energy dissipation and a decomposition of general jump diffusions on $\mathbb{R}^n$ without detailed balance

-We assume that the process admits an invariant probability measure $\mu_{ss}(dx)=\rho_{ss}(x)\,dx$, and interpret $\rho_{ss}$ as a steady state (either an equilibrium state or a nonequilibrium steady state) of the dynamics.
-Following the standard viewpoint in stochastic thermodynamics, we define the generalized free energy of $X_t$ relative to the stationary measure $\mu_{ss}$ by the relative entropy
+We assume that the process admits an invariant probability measure $\mu_\mathrm{ss}(dx)=\rho_\mathrm{ss}(x)\,dx$, and interpret $\rho_\mathrm{ss}$ as a steady state (either an equilibrium state or a non-equilibrium steady state) of the dynamics.
+Following the standard viewpoint in stochastic thermodynamics, we define the generalized free energy of $X_t$ relative to the stationary measure $\mu_\mathrm{ss}$ by the relative entropy

+where $\rho(t,x)$ is the density function of $X_t$.
 In Section~\ref{Sec3}, combining this definition with the nonlocal Fokker–Planck equation, we derive an explicit formula for the free energy dissipation rate $dF/dt$ in terms of the local and nonlocal probability currents $j^{\rm loc}, j^{\rm nl}$.
 More precisely, we obtain a decomposition of the form

-where $e_p(t)\ge0$ is the entropy production rate, and $Q_{hk}(t)\ge0$ is the housekeeping heat associated with the maintenance of a nonequilibrium steady state.
-The entropy production rate $e_p(t)$ contains both a local diffusive contribution and a nonlocal jump contribution, each expressed in a fluctuation–dissipation form involving suitable logarithmic ratios of forward and backward transition rates.
+where $e_\mathrm{p}(t)\ge0$ is the entropy production rate, and $Q_\mathrm{hk}(t)\ge0$ is the housekeeping heat associated with the maintenance of a non-equilibrium steady state.
+The entropy production rate $e_\mathrm{p}(t)$ contains both a local diffusive contribution and a nonlocal jump contribution, each expressed in a fluctuation–dissipation form involving suitable logarithmic ratios of forward and backward transition rates.
 We also prove that $F(\rho(t))$ is nonincreasing in time and establish a Clausius-type inequality

 where $S(t)$ is the Gibbs entropy and $Q(t)$ is the heat flux exchanged with the environment.
 These results extend to general jump diffusions the thermodynamic structure previously known for diffusions and Markov jump processes \cite{EV10,VE10,MN03,MNW08,ZL25}.